-Why did the Grade 6 class decide to set up a clean-up programme?
+· · · Why did the Grade 6 class decide to set up a clean-up programme?

-Α Becaus Because they like clean places
+A Becaus e they like clean places

 В Becaus e Mary cut her foot on some glass

 С Becaus Because they usually clean the school

-D Becaus Because they wanted to grow vegetables
+D Becaus e they wanted to grow vegetables

 What letter pollution is NOT mentioned in the

-A Air pollution
+А Air pollution

 B Water pollution

 C Environmental pollution

 D Noise pollution

-What was the main purpose of the letter? А ne writer wanted to tell her friend bout the dying fish. В She wanted to tell her friend about her injury. С he wanted to tell her friend to train or the next marathon.
+What was What was the main purpose of the letter? А The writer wanted to tell her friend about the dying fish. В She wanted to tell her friend about her injury. С She wanted to tell her friend to train for the next marathon.
 D She wanted to tell her friend how they decided to start an environmental club after she was injured. he following problems caused by s NOT mentioned in the letter? А We get asthma from air pollution. В We cut ourselves on broken glass. С Animals die from soil erosion.